philipstubbs13/Web-Design-Challenge/README.md

 ## <a name="website"></a>Visualization Dashboard Website

 To create the visualization dashboard website, I used HTML, CSS, and Bootstrap.
 The website is currently deployed to GitHub Pages.
 The website works on a variety of screen sizes, from mobile to desktop.
-To check out the visualization dashboard website (it's dark theme), you can go to [https://philipstubbs13.github.io/Web-Design-Challenge/#/youtube-insights](https://philipstubbs13.github.io/Web-Design-Challenge/#/youtube-insights).
+To check out the visualization dashboard website (it's dark theme), you can go [here](https://philipstubbs13.github.io/Web-Design-Challenge/#/youtube-insights).

 ## <a name="requirements"></a>Requirements